GatorisGreater/weather-challenge-app/README.md

 ![Better Weather Screenshot](https://github.com/gatorisgreater/portfolio/blob/master/assets/weather-challenge-app.PNG "Better Weather Screenshot")

 ### UX
 Use this app to see if you or a friend has the better weather today.
-Input cities 1 and 2 to get basic current weather information about each city.
-Select the "Better Weather" button to use this information to determine who has the better weather.
+Input cities 1 and 2 to get basic weather information about each city.
+Select the "Better Weather" button to determine who has the better weather based on that information.
 The prevailing city is displayed, ties are considered.

 ### Tech Stack